 But if Matching Impedance is matched.
 Then the problem of distortion or standing waves cannot occur.
 Or it can be a low vertical wave fraction in terms of voltage.

-It displays impedance of transmission-line as contrarily relative to the line girth and specifically.
-Corresponding to the wideness of the dielectric substantial layers.
+It displays that impedance of the transmission line is contrarily relative to the line girth.
+Corresponding to the wideness of the substantial dielectric layers.

-If the circuit while a strip line schematic is confined to the interior.
+If the circuit, while a stripline schematic is confined to the interior.
 That of a sandwich of dielectric material.
 Air will constantly work to lower the operating dielectric constant of PCB solid.
-It is used in a micro strip schematic.
+It is used in a microstrip schematic.

 By the wideness of the metal conduit layer utilized for the transmission lines.
 The size of the flag-shaped on that layer.
 And the wideness of the dielectric substrate.
 Smith’s chart is used to acquire an impedance matching.